Sycnex/Windows10Debloater/README.md

 There are 3 switch parameters in the `Windows10SysPrepDebloater.ps1` script.

-The first one is **`-SysPrep`**, which runs the command within a function: get-appxpackage | remove-appxpackage.
+- **`-SysPrep`**, which runs the command within a function: get-appxpackage | remove-appxpackage.
 This is useful since some administrators need that command to run first in order for machines to be able to properly provision the apps for removal.

-The second switch parameter is **`-Debloat`**, which does as it suggests.
+- **`-Debloat`**, switch parameter which does as it suggests.
 It runs the following functions: Start-Debloat, Remove-Keys, and Protect-Privacy.

 Remove-Keys removes registry keys leftover that are associated with the bloatware apps listed above, but not removed during the Start-Debloat function.

-Third, **`Protect-Privacy`** adds and/or changes registry keys to stop some telemetry functions, stops Cortana from being used as your Search Index, disables "unneccessary" scheduled tasks, and more.
+- **`Protect-Privacy`** adds and/or changes registry keys to stop some telemetry functions, stops Cortana from being used as your Search Index, disables "unneccessary" scheduled tasks, and more.

 ***This script will remove the bloatware from Windows 10 when using Remove-AppXPackage/Remove-AppXProvisionedPackage, and then delete specific registry keys that are were not removed beforehand.
 For best results, this script should be ran before a user profile is configured, otherwise you will likely see that apps that should have been removed will remain, and if they are removed you will find broken tiles on the start menu.***

-### These registry keys are:
+## These registry keys are:

 EclipseManager,
 ActiproSoftwareLLC,